anuvyklack/fold-preview.nvim/README.md

 - `close_preview_without_defer(original)`
-  Close preview immediately: without very small defer which is added in all other functions to avoid annoying screen flickering during fold opening.
-And execute original mapping.
+  Close preview immediately: without very small defer which is added in all other functions to avoid annoying screen flickering during fold opening, and execute original mapping.
   This function is for when you want to close fold preview without opening fold.